Weldo-A/42_minishell/parsing_memo.md

   WORD_DESC *word;
 } WORD_LIST;
 ```
-"WORD_LISTs are pervasive throughout the shell.
+"WORD\_LISTs are pervasive throughout the shell.
 A simple command is a word list, the result of expansion is a word list, and the built-in commands each take a word list of arguments."

+**Not to be handled for minishell**:

 Input processing.
 From str to command.
 Command line editing: readline library implemented for bash.
+First step = breaking into lines.
+RL has a buffer, rl\_redisplay changes what is displayed on the terminal, according to what is actually in the buffer of RL. (int rl\_redisplay()).
+To change what's in the buffer : void rl\_replace\_line(const char \*text, int clear\_undo).

-## The Bash Parser
+### The Bash Parser

 All of this should happen after tokenizing/lexing.

 **To be escaped = stripped of their ability to mean anything special to Bash.**

+1. Lexical Analysis.
+Separates str into words (basic unit on which the parser operates).

-1. Read data to execute.
+Read data to execute.
 Line by line except when nl is escaped by a reserved word like while ?
-Or by a quote etc.
+Or by a quote etc. Lexical analyzer takes line from readline, breaks them into tokens at metacharacters, **identifies the tokens** and passes them to the parser.

+For identification --> **context**.

+Aliasing is done here, but we don't need to implement that for minishell.

+**Metacharacters can be escaped**: backlash, single or double quotes. + \$\'...\' or \$\"...\".
-2. Processes quotes.
+Processes quotes.
 Searches for quotes.
 Triggers a quote : searches for the next one. '' cancels special meanings. "" doesn't cancel \" \$ and \\
 ```bash
 $ echo 'Back\Slash $dollar "Quote"'
 Back\Slash $dollar "Quote"